 During her time at Five she received the prestigious Sir James Carreras Award for Outstanding New Talent in 1997, at the 46th Variety Club Showbusiness Awards, and Newscaster of the Year at the TRIC (Television & Radio Industries Club) Awards.

-In January 2008 Kirsty became host of one of the BBC1's flagship programmes, Crimewatch.
+In January 2008, Kirsty became host of one of the BBC1's flagship programmes, Crimewatch, which she presented until 2015 when the format changed.
 She also regularly hosts BBC2's Have I Got News For You and has presented a documentary series, The British Family, about the changing nature of family life in the post-war era.

 Kirsty Young has hosted many awards including The Evening Standard Awards, and The 4th Which?
 Annual Awards.
 Other corporate clients include Thinkbox and Thomson Reuters Extel Surveys.